 The Society is liable for corporation tax on chargeable investment gains, investment income and assessable profits from commercial activity.
-The majority of the Society's income (and related expenditure) is not subject to corporation tax due to the Society's mutual status and associated mutual trade.

 Provision is made for deferred taxation to the extent that timing differences are expected to reverse in future periods.
 Changes in deferred taxation on assets or liabilities are recognised as a component of tax expense in the Income Statement.